datamachinist/datamachinist.github.io/_posts/2022-06-29-Non-linear-classification-with-neural-networks.md

 ```

-We can plot the evolution of the cost function, weights and bias with the number of iterations (epoch).
+We can plot the evolution of the cost function and weights with the number of iterations (epoch).

 ```python
 plt.plot(H[:, 0], H[:, 1])